tokland/shoogle/README.md

 ## Feedback

 * Issues: Please open issues only to report bugs of the package.
-If you have problems regarding how to use the API (what authentication files to use, how to create them, how to build the parameters, manage quotas, etc), use the [Google Forums](https://developers.google.com/) or [StackOverflow](http://stackoverflow.com/questions/tagged/google-api) instead.
+If you have problems regarding how to use the API itself (what authentication files to use, how to create them, how to build the parameters, quotas management, etc), use the [Google Forums](https://developers.google.com/) or [StackOverflow](http://stackoverflow.com/questions/tagged/google-api) instead.

 * [Want to donate?](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=pyarnau%40gmail%2ecom&lc=US&item_name=youtube%2dupload&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)